• Skip to primary navigation

 Layers?
 Fancy decorating?
 We’re not doing any of that unless you want to!
 This is just a single-layer cake with a layer of whipped cream cheese frosting.
 Once fully cooled, you can frost the sheet cake right in the pan if you want to!

-2. The flour is measured properly.
-This means using a spoon to fill the measuring cup with flour and leveling it.
+2. Measure the flour properly.
+The correct way to measure flour is to spoon to fill the measuring cup with flour and leveling it.
 If you use the measuring cup to scoop the flour out of the bag it introduces more flour into the recipe, resulting in a dry cake.

-3. Add-ins are minimal.
-You won’t find pineapple, raisins or anything heavy that sinks to the bottom in this recipe.
+3. Add-ins are minimal. adding pineapple, raisins or anything heavy may sink to the bottom of this light batter.
 The only add-ins are nuts, which are chopped very small.
 Feel free to omit the nuts if you prefer.

-4. This recipe use fresh carrots.
+4. Use fresh carrots.
 Pre-shredded carrots are bad news for carrot cake because they’re dry and shredded too coarsely.

-5. Egg whites are whipped and folded in by hand at the end.
+5. Whip the egg whites separately from the yolks and fold in by hand at the end.
 This technique is used when baking lighter cakes.
 It keeps the batter nice and airy.

-6. Consistent oven temperature.
-This means we are not going to open the oven door to peek on our cake!
-Opening the oven door while the cake is baking lets cool air in, thus throwing the baking temperature off.
-Opening and closing the oven door can also make your cake sink in the middle.
+6. Maintain a consistent oven temperature.
+No opening the oven door to peek on the cake!
+Opening the oven door introduces cool air, thus throwing the temperature of the oven off.
+Opening and closing the oven door can also make the cake sink in the middle.

 Key ingredients for making carrot sheet cake: eggs, vanilla extract, walnuts, carrots